MacLemon/mlbackup/README.txt

 If you like mlbackup and use it to safeguard your data, please consider supporting it's further development through flattr!
 Thanks! https://flattr.com/thing/141895/mlbackup

-This software is provided as-is. mlbackup has proven to work fine on _my_ servers and many other's, but please do not solely rely on the backups made with mlbackup.
+This software is provided as-is. mlbackup has proven to work fine on my servers and many other's, but please do not solely rely on the backups made with mlbackup.
 As usual, always have at least a second backup for vital data.
 Please use the wiki at the [mlbackup](https://github.com/MacLemon/mlbackup) github page to post your tips and tricks and how you use mlbackup!

 Target Audience:
 -------------------------------------------------------------------------------
 Mac OS X Admins and Geek Users who like a nice intelligent and incremental backup through the shell.
 Can be run from launchd (or cron) if you like.
-This is NOT INTENDED for normal users. mlbackup is explicitly targeted at the Mac OS X (10.4 Tiger, 10.5 Leopard, 10.6 Snow Leopard and respective Server Versions) platform.
-It has not been tested on other software platforms! mlbackup requires at least Mac OS X 10.4.11. mlbackup is not yet tested on the Mac OS X 10.7 Lion Developer Preview, but will support 10.7 in the future.
-If you did test mlbackup on Lion I welcome your feedback!
+This is NOT INTENDED for casual users. mlbackup is explicitly targeted at the Mac OS X (10.4 Tiger, 10.5 Leopard, 10.6 Snow Leopard and respective Server Versions) platform.
+It has not been tested on other software platforms! mlbackup requires at least Mac OS X 10.4.11 and has been successfully tested up to 10.7.3 with backup bouncer.

+mlbackup is not yet tested on the Mac OS X 10.8 Mountain Lion Developer Preview, but will support 10.8 in the future.
+If you did test mlbackup on Mountain Lion I welcome your feedback!

 Download & Versioncheck:
 -------------------------------------------------------------------------------
+The recommended way is to use the full packages from the [mlbackup downloads](https://github.com/MacLemon/mlbackup/downloads) on Github!
 You can always get the latest version of mlbackup at the [mlbackup](https://github.com/MacLemon/mlbackup) GitHub page.
 If you invoke mlbackup without a config file parameter it will check online for an updated version.
 It tries to connect to http://versioncheck.maclemon.at/mlbackup.txt to find out if there is a newer version available.
 At no point is ANY information sent to our servers to respect your privacy.